 Consequently, the trust I developed with models, actresses, and dancers allowed me to photograph, paint and draw them.

-The theatre, with its dramatic storytelling, intricate mise-en-scène, and the interplay of light and shadow, became the crucible in which my fascination for the urban landscape was kindled.
-It was here that I learned to appreciate the subtle nuances of human expression, the complexities of desire, and the profound moments of connection that mirror the essence of the city itself.
+The theatre, with its dramatic storytelling, intricate mise-en-scène, and the interplay of light and shadow, became the crucible in which my fascination for storytelling was kindled.
+It was here that I learned to appreciate the subtle nuances of human expression, the complexities of desire, and the profound moments of connection.

 Working behind the scenes, I witnessed the magic of the stage, where actors and artists alike breathed life into stories that resonated deeply with the human experience.
 However, the exhibitionism of the stage, with its grandeur and the artifice of personas, stood in stark contrast to the vulnerability, fragility, and authenticity of the performers’ inner lives.

-Artistic influences such as Henri de Toulouse-Lautrec, Edgar Degas, Tamara de Lempicka, Martin Lewis and Edward Hopper, reinforced the dramatic and often hedonistic world of bohemian city life and its romantic ideals.
-For the last 30+ years, it’s been a privilege to continue this artistic journey, dedicating my work to a new era of urban exploration and urban romanticism as a living, evolving tradition and building upon these artists’ legacy while exploring the urban experience’s contemporary complexities.
+Artistic influences such as Henri de Toulouse-Lautrec, Edgar Degas, John Sloan, Martin Lewis and Edward Hopper reinforced the dramatic and often hedonistic world of bohemian city life and its romantic ideals.
+For the last 30+ years, it’s been a privilege to continue this artistic journey, dedicating my work to a new era of urban exploration and urban romanticism as a living, evolving tradition and building upon these artists’ legacy while exploring the complexities of glamour and the vulnerabilities hidden beneath.

 My artistic practice is an exploration of the duality of the human experience—the performative aspects that we project to the world and the profound, often fragile emotions that we keep hidden within.
 It is a testament to the power of art to shed light on the intricacies of our shared existence, where mystery, desire, and moral ambiguity converge.